NataliGru/hover-board/README.md

 Hover your cursor over a square to change its color.
 When you hover over it again, it will return to its initial color.

+_Hint: if you want to quickly see the winner's effect, select the "name 4" mode and fill in all the cells_ :)

 ## How to Use

 At the start, a dropdown menu labeled `Pick mode` is displayed.
 It contains difficulty levels for the game.